jon-stewart/replicaters/README.md

             8:   49 81 ef 00 00 00 00    sub    r15,0x0

 X86 would have had 'sub <reg>,6'...
 I haven't been able to google an explanation for this.

 This means the delta offset trick doesn't work with x64 assembly..
-Wonder if I should just use x86 again.
+To get around this I am returning to x86 asm.

+####CLONE_VM:

+Using clone with the CLONE_VM seems to scramble the memory space that I have written the germ into.
+This should mean the child is more like a thread and shares the memory space...

+####Callback trouble:

+We can pass a callback as an argument to the germ, the address is contained in rdi (edi).

+The issue arises on return from the callback function, we land on the correct address but the memory space is scrambled...